dansmyers/DataScienceAndAnalytics/Sprint-1-Descriptive_Statistics_and_R/README.md

 ## Reading

-Complete the **participation questions** for Chapters 1 and 2 of the ZyBook.
+Complete the **participation questions** for Chapter 5 of the ZyBook.
 You do not need to complete the challenge questions or any sections marked as optional.

 ## Learning Outcomes

 At the end of this sprint, you will be able to

-- Open and manipulate data sets in R Studio using common features of the R language.

-- Calculate standard summary statistics: mean, median, quartiles, interquartile range, standard deviation, variance.

-- Use R to create box plots and histograms of data.

-- Use summary statistics and plots to derive useful insights from a data set.
+-

 ## What You Need to Learn